Equivariant instanton homology: Invariance

-So even though we may not be able to use the $E^\infty$ page of a conditionally convergent spectral sequence to calculate homology, we can still use it to detect quasi-isomorphisms.
-To apply this, we will make frequent use of \cite[Theorems~9.2-9.3]{B}, which show that conditionally convergent spectral sequences are relatively common:
+This is proved as \cite[Theorem 5.5.11]{weibel1995introduction}, and the proof is short: the mapping cone of $f$ can be equipped with a filtration for which $E^r(\text{Cone}(f)) = 0$.
+This implies that the filtration on $\text{Cone}(f)$ is regular, and it follows from Proposition \ref{ssCompute} that $H(\text{Cone}(f)) = 0$, which therefore implies that $f$ is a quasi-isomorphism.

-\begin{proposition} If $C$ is a filtered complex whose filtration is exhaustive and complete Hausdorff, then the associated spectral sequence, whose $E^1$ page given by $H(F_p C/F_{p+1}C)$, is conditionally convergent to $H_*(C)$.
-If the filtration of $C$ is not exhaustive, complete, or Hausdorff, the associated spectral sequence instead converges conditionally to $\hat C = \lim_p \operatorname{colim}_s F_sC/F_{-p}C$. \end{proposition}
+\begin{remark} Suppose $C$ is equipped with an arbitrary filtration.
+Consider the filtered complex, called the \emph{full completion} in \cite{GOH}, Then the filtration on $\hat C$ is exhaustive and complete Hausdorff by construction.
+If the filtration on $C$ is regular, the associated filtration on $\hat C$ is regular, and the spectral sequence $E^r(C)$ actually converges to (the associated graded of) the homology of $\hat C$.
+Similarly, if $f: C \to C'$ is a filtered chain map, the associated spectral sequences can be used to detect if the associated map $\hat f: \hat C \to \hat C'$ is a quasi-isomorphism; it says little about $f$ itself. \end{remark}

-If the filtration is bounded below, it is automatically both complete and Hausdorff; if it is bounded above, it is automatically exhaustive.
-Another situation that frequently arises is that the filtration is the totalization of a \textit{multicomplex}; in this case, the completion is easy to describe.
+Notice that if a filtration is bounded below, it is automatically both complete and Hausdorff; if it is bounded above, it is automatically exhaustive.
+Another situation that frequently arises is that the filtration is the totalization of a \textit{multicomplex}; in this case, the full completion is easy to describe.
 We state the definition here (first appearing in \cite{wall_1961}).

 \begin{definition} A multicomplex is a bigraded $R$-module $M_{s,t}$ with differentials $d_r: M_{s,t} \to M_{s-r,t+r-1}$ for $r \geq 0$ so that The associated (completed) filtered complex is the subcomplex consisting of those sequences $(x_s)$ with $x_s = 0$ for sufficiently large $s$.
 (That is to say, the product is only taken in the negative direction.)
 The differential is given as $\sum_{r \geq 0} d_r$. \end{definition}